Rebels (album): Album information

-The album's first track and lead single is a cover of the song "Tu Amor" which was originally released by singer Jon B. and written by famed songwriter Diane Warren, who also composed the song "I Wanna Be the Rain".
-"I Wanna Be the Rain" was first recorded in English, and then it was translated to Spanish for the album Celestial, which was released before Rebels.
+The album's first track and lead single is a cover of the song "Tu Amor" which was originally released by singer Jon B. and written by Diane Warren, who also wrote the song "I Wanna Be the Rain".
+This song was recorded in English first, and was then translated by Carlos Lara for the album Celestial, which was ultimately released before Rebels.

-"Connected" was also originally written in English, but its composers were not able to sell it.
-RBD's label then bought the song in 2004 and adapted it to Spanish for inclusion on the band's debut album.
-"Connected" has been covered by several different artists, such as Sara Paxton (recorded for the film Aquamarine), Katharine McPhee, and Melissa Lyons with Cassidy Ladden (both for the film Barbie & the Diamond Castle), Amy Deasismont, and Suzanne Shaw.
+"Connected" was also originally written in English, but its composers were not able to sell the song.
+It was bought by RBD's label in 2004 and adapted to Spanish for inclusion on the band's debut album.
+"Connected" has been covered by several different artists, such as Sara Paxton (recorded for the film Aquamarine) (Note: Paxton recorded the song for the film Aquamarine in February 2006.), Katharine McPhee, and Melissa Lyons with Cassidy Ladden (both for the film Barbie & the Diamond Castle), Amy Deasismont, and Suzanne Shaw.

-The songs "Happy Worst Day" and "Gone" (featured in the Japanese deluxe edition of the album), are covers of Swedish singer Mikeyla and American singer Kelly Clarkson, respectively.
-The former song was a single from Mikeyla's self-titled debut studio album, and the latter belongs to Clarkson's second studio album Breakaway.
+The tracks "Happy Worst Day" and "Gone", are covers of songs by Swedish singer Mikeyla, and American singer-songwriter Kelly Clarkson, respectively.
+The former was a single from Mikeyla's self-titled debut studio album, and the latter (featured in the Japanese deluxe edition of the album) belongs to Clarkson's second studio album Breakaway.
 The group had previously recorded Spanish versions of the songs (titled "Feliz Cumpleaños" and "Me Voy") for their second studio album, Nuestro Amor.
-The album achieved a Gold certification in Japan.

 The song "Money Money" is a reggaeton song that follows the group's previous release in this genre, "Lento".
 Both were produced by reggaeton production duo Luny Tunes.
 Despite the English title, it's the only track on the album that is mainly sung in Spanish.

 On 28 November 2008 the album was released in Greece.
 The Greek edition of the album contained a bonus track featuring Greek pop singer Tamta.
 The song is titled "Agapw Αγαπώ I Love", and serves as the Greeklish remix of "Wanna Play".
 Two months later, Tamta made a Greek cover version of RBD's signature song "Rebelde", titled "Pame Parea".

 Rebels was the first RBD studio album to not have a Portuguese language version since most of the adapted songs had already been translated in the Brazilian editions of their previous albums.